CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 00000000002bf3fc T realm::Table::discard_views()
 ...
 ```
-It seams like Realm was developed in C++ so one more example for Swift with Alamofire.
+It seams like Realm was developed in C++ but it can be clearly seen what kind of symbols are available within the binary.
+One more example for Swift with Alamofire.
 There we can unfortunately see that the `nm` was not able to demangle the symbols.
 ```
 ...
 0000000000034d00 T _$s9Alamofire7RequestC8delegateAA12TaskDelegateCvM